initc3/auditee/docs/examples.rst

     root@f07e2606a418:/usr/src/examples/sgx-hash# ipython

-Now, for that sake of this example, imagine that someone ends you over some data
-We now want to verify that the ``REPORT_DATA``

-Use the :py:func:`verify_mrenclave` to verify the ``MRENCLAVE`` that a given signed enclave can be re-built from some source code, and that
+Use the :py:func:`auditee.verify_mrenclave()` function to verify that the ``MRENCLAVE`` from the enclave binary that built from source matches the MRENCLAVE in the remote attestation report.
+Recall that the report confirms, as per Intel, that the enclave with the specified MRENCLAVE, is a genuine Intel SGX processor, which in turn, more or less confirms that the code that it executes has not been tampered with.

 .. code-block:: python